Why Should I Join

 Through our quarterly magazine, "Aquafacts", members stay up to date on water related news and association activities.
 Columns by staff members and other experts address technical, managerial and legal matters of interest to utilities.
 Members can also take advantage of a wide variety of financial, operational, administrative and technical manuals available from the NYRWA office.
 In addition, we disseminate timely information through our newsletters and our website.

 NYRWA offers a comprehensive technical training program for water and wastewater operators, managers and board members.
-Members receive announcements of continuing education training sessions via first-class mail.
+Members receive announcements of continuing education training sessions via email.
 All of the training sessions for operator certification renewal offered by NYRWA are approved by NYSDOH and NYSDEC.
-Members receive discounted prices on NYRWA's home study courses for water operator Grades A, B, C, or D. Finally, members receive discounted registration to NYRWA's annual technical conference.
+Members receive discounted prices on registration to NYRWA's one day training sessions and our annual technical conference.

 NYRWA works with the New York State Department of Health, New York State Department of Environmental Conservation, the U.S. Environmental Protection Agency, the Rural Development Administration and other state and federal governmental entities that influence water, wastewater, and solid waste policies in New York.
 NYRWA closely monitors the rules and regulations promulgated by these agencies to make sure they are reasonable and necessary.
 In addition, NYRWA tracks state and federal legislation, and works hard to express our opinions on behalf of members in New York.
 We provide a viable voice for rural utilities and small communities in New York State.